Grey subsets of Polish spaces: The small density property

 \section{The small density property}

-\begin{dfn} Let $G$ be a Polish group, $H \sqsubseteq G$ a graded subgroup.
+\begin{dfn} Let $G$ be a Polish group, $H \sqsubseteq G$ a grey subgroup.
+Let $d_H$ be the corresponding left-invariant pseudo-metric, as per \autoref{rmk:SemiNormDistance}.
 Then we define the \emph{index} $[G:H]$ to be the density character of $d_H$, namely the least cardinal of a $d_H$-dense subset of $G$. \end{dfn}

 We observe that if $H$ is an ordinary subgroup then this agrees with the usual definition of index.
 Here we are going to be interested in the condition $[G:H] < 2^{\aleph_0}$ (i.e., ``$H$ has small index'').
 Since the cofinality of $2^{\aleph_0}$ is uncountable, the following are equivalent: \begin{enumerate} \item $[G:H] < 2^{\aleph_0}$. \item For all $\varepsilon > 0$, $G$ can be covered by fewer than continuum many left translates of $H_{<\varepsilon}$. \item For all $\varepsilon > 0$, a family of disjoint left translates of $H_{<\varepsilon}$ has cardinal smaller than the continuum. \end{enumerate}